sameh00alsharawy/CILv2-weather-testing/README.md

 ![Run 07 - Night / Pre-Evasion](analysis/master_results/run_007_Town02_rt0_LHS_006/frame_51298_master.jpg)

-My reasoning is that the ResNet is experiencing low feature confidence.
-Because the lighting is poor.
+My reasoning is that the ResNet is experiencing low feature confidence, because the lighting is poor.
 The network is allowing weak gradients to influence the steering output.

 ---